Skip to Content

 Type ‘grape picking jobs’ and find the right place for you.

-You need to register with them and pay an annual fee, which is lower than 50EUR(60USD) and find as many work exchange places, as you want in Europe and worldwide (only in France with WWOOF).
+You need to register with them and pay an annual fee, which is lower than 50EUR (55USD) and find as many work exchange places as you want in Europe and worldwide (only in France with WWOOF).

-Although, I haven’t vetted the places personally, they are recommended by someone who has done it, so it is worth checking.
+Although I haven’t vetted the places personally, they are recommended by someone who has done it, so it is worth checking out.

 As for word of mouth, it is usually great.

-But, in my experience, even once you are there the farmers usually can’t recommend other places, because most of the harvests of their area end when you finish working with them.
+But, in my experience, the farmers usually can’t recommend other places because most of the harvests in their area end when you finish working with them.

 My Best Pick(s)

-Others were decent, but I would not recommend them to a solo female traveller.
+Others were decent, but I would not recommend them to a solo female traveler.
 Others were good, but I have worked without a contract for them, so I can’t recommend them here.

-Therefore, I can only recommend one place in earnest.
+Therefore, I can only recommend one place in earnest for grape harvest France jobs.

 Below, you can find more details about working at a French vineyard.

-The place is called Chateau Pierreux and if you don’t like this place you should not go grape picking anywhere else.
+The place is called Chateau Pierreux.
+If you don’t like this place, you should not go grape picking anywhere else.
 Ok, maybe there are fancier and better places, but overall it is a great deal.

 You can find all the information that you need here: